sentinel-energy/friendly_data/doc/tutorial/registry-intro.rst

 (including time series).
 When working with tables it is common to agree on a convention on how to identify rows uniquely.
 Typically this is done by designating a column (or a set of columns) as the index (or primary key).
-And like the index in a book, indices are required to be unique.
-We follow the same principle here, and categorise any column either as an index-column, or a regular (value) column.
+And like the index in a book, index entries are required to be unique.
+We follow the same principle here, and categorise a column either as an index column, or a regular (value) column.
 Within the ``sark`` framework we refer to them as ``idxcols`` and ``cols`` respectively.